Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Introduction

-Much recent work on intergenerational income mobility has also considered nonlinear measures of intergenerational mobility.
-To give some prominent examples, transition matrices provide a way to see how likely children are to move to different parts of the income distribution conditional on what part of the income distribution their parents are in.
+It is useful to give some examples of the types of parameters that we consider in the paper.
+One example is transition matrices, which summarize transition probabilities from a starting point in the distribution of the treatment variable to an ending point in the distribution of the outcome.
+In the context of intergenerational mobility, transition matrices provide a way to see how likely children are to move to different parts of the income distribution, conditional on what part of the income distribution their parents were in.
 Work on transition matrices includes \citet{jantti-etal-2006,bhattacharya-mazumder-2011,black-devereux-2011,richey-rosburg-2018,millimet-li-roychowdhury-2020}.
-Researchers have also been interested in (functionals of) the entire distribution of child's income as a function of parents' income (\citet{richey-rosburg-2016b,callaway-huang-2020}); these sorts of parameters are related to the literature on continuous treatment effects and include things like the fraction of children whose income is below the poverty line as a function of parents' income.
-The correlation of the ranks of parents' income and child's income has also received considerable recent attention in the intergenerational mobility literature (\citet{chetty-hendren-kline-saez-2014,collins-wanamaker-2017,chetty-hendren-2018,chetty-hendren-jones-porter-2020}).
-Another nonlinear measure of intergenerational income mobility is the probability that a child's income is greater than their parents' income (\citet{bhattacharya-mazumder-2011}).\footnote{Another related branch of the literature focuses on allowing Intergenerational Elasticities to be nonlinear; see, for example, \citet{Behrmanetal90,bratsberg-roed-raaum-naylor-2007,bjorklund-roine-waldenstrom-2012,Murtazashvili12,Murtazashvilietal15,landerso-heckman-2017,callaway-huang-2019,an-wang-xiao-2020,kourtellos-marr-tan-2020}.}
+Another example is Spearman's Rho---the rank-rank correlation of the outcome and the treatment variable.
+This parameter has received considerable recent attention in the intergenerational mobility literature (\citet{chetty-hendren-kline-saez-2014,collins-wanamaker-2017,chetty-hendren-2018,chetty-hendren-jones-porter-2020}).
+Third, another class of parameters includes those that are functionals of the entire distribution of the outcome as a function of the treatment; these parameters are related to the literature on continuous treatment effects and include specific examples like the fraction of children whose income is below the poverty line as a function of parents' income (\citet{richey-rosburg-2016b,callaway-huang-2020}).
+We consider these parameters, along with several more, in substantially more detail in the next section.